djbender/pipes/README.md

 Your database data structures and your view data structures don't need to match at all.

 Like pipelines, a presenter must return some form of output.
-For now we are using hashes, but in the future, we might adopt a different data structure.
+For now it is using hashes, but in the future, pipes might adopt a different data structure.

 ### Views